Feature Request: Wiki ACLs (Access control for individual pages)

 Well, that would be my ideas, I'm sure they can be improved - please discuss.

-#3 Updated by Sven Schwyn over 10 years ago
+#3 Updated by Sven Schwyn almost 11 years ago

 I second Bernhard: A checkbox to set the page "public" or "private" would be sufficient.
 However, "private" pages should only be visible if a user is both logged in and member of the project the wiki is hooked to.
 Furthermore, wiki links from public to private pages should display an access denied info.